In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Sirani painted so many works in such a short period that many of her rivals doubted that she painted them all herself.
 In order to refute such charges, she invited the public to watch her paint a portrait in one sitting in 1664.
 From then on, many locals stopped by her workshop to watch her paint.

 Unusual for her time, Sirani always signed her paintings.
 While her male rivals were not signing their works, the fact that she did so shows her wish to establish herself as an accomplished artist.
-Malvasia depicted Sirani as “the scorn of nature, the prodigy of art, the glory of the female sex, the gem of Italy, the sun of Europe.”
+Carlo Malvasia, her mentor and biographer, depicted Sirani as,

 Elisabetta Sirani died suddenly in August 1665.
 Her death came as a shock to her community as she was so young.
 Her close circle believed her maid poisoned her.
 Biographer and theoretician Carlo Malvasia suggested she died of lovesickness because Sirani never married.
 Descriptions of her symptoms and a later medical examination concluded the cause of death as a stomach ulcer.
 The intense stress she was under as she had to provide for her entire household may have caused the ulcer.